At PhysioMotion, we treat the following spinal dysfunctions:

 More specifically, these upper neck joints may be hypo mobile (stiff), hypermobile (excessive movement) or have poor movement patterns.
 This will be associated with spasm of the suboccipital and other muscles that attach from the shoulder girdle, thorax and head to the neck.
 Such non-optimal biomechanics in this region will cause headaches listed above.

-Other factors that increase tension in this upper neck region will also significantly contribute to neck driven headaches such as physical and emotional stress, fatigue, dehydration and poor postures.
+Other factors that increase tension in this upper neck region may also significantly contribute to neck driven headaches such as physical and emotional stress, fatigue, dehydration and poor postures.
 Any other regions in the body that are contributing to the poor loading in the neck joints will also be related to the headaches and migraines, for example, a scoliosis in the thoracic spine.
 Our Physiotherapists will take a holistic approach and include assessment of any other related areas and contributing factors.

-All of our Physiotherapists are extensively trained to treat neck headaches and migraines using specific manual therapy techniques, acupuncture, postural advice including ergonomic workstation assessments and lifestyle modifications.
+All of our Physiotherapists are trained to treat neck headaches and migraines using specific manual therapy techniques, acupuncture, postural advice including ergonomic workstation assessments and lifestyle modifications.
 An extensive exercise program to address any stability issues in the neck or any other regions will be prescribed and progressively incorporated into the demands of your lifestyle and sport for long term management.

 Scoliosis is an abnormal lateral curvature of the spine involving mostly the thoracic and lumbar spine, costo-vertebral joints, but also affects the cervical spine and sacral complex.
 It is usually diagnosed in adolescence and the causes can be idiopathic (unknown cause), congenital or neuromuscular.